codeaffen/codeaffen.org/_posts/2022-03-01-parsedmarc-guide.md

 {::options parse_block_html="false" /}
 <!-- markdownlint-enable MD033 -->

-For visualisation and monitoring there are some populare commercial tools outside.
+For visualisation and monitoring there are some popular commercial tools outside.
 Some of them are:

 * [Agari Brand Protection](https://www.agari.com/products/brand-protection/){:target="_blank"}
 * [Dmarcian](https://dmarcian.com/){:target="_blank"}